openkfw/smartenergy.goecharger/README.md

 Supported features:

 - List of supported sensors: TBD
+- Switch inputs for:
-- Switch input to enable/disable charging
+  - Enable/disable charging
+  - Turn authentication on/off
 - Exposed Home Assistant services for: TBD
 - Registering wallboxes via `configuration.yaml` and also via the Home Assistant UI